 Huili (Grace) Xing is the William L. Quackenbush Professor of Electrical and Computer Engineering at Cornell University where she holds a joint appointment in the School of Electrical and Computer Engineering and the Department of Materials Science and Engineering.

-Xing was appointed to a two-year term as Associate Dean for Research, Entrepreneurship, and Graduate Studies for the College of Engineering in January 2020.
+Xing was appointed to a two-year term as Associate Dean on Research and Graduate Studies for the College of Engineering in January 2020.

 Xing received a Bachelor Degree in Physics from Peking University.
 After that, she pursued a Master Degree in Material Science and Engineering at Lehigh University.
 Wanting to work with devices that use wonderful material properties, she went to the University of California at Santa Barbara for her Ph.D. and eventually earned a degree in Electrical Engineering.
 From 2004 to 2014 she was a faculty member at the University of Notre Dame.
 Xing joined Cornell in 2015.